KEA-ACCELER/A-Form/README.md

 - Create .env file by using .env.template
 - Optional: Create a namespace for aform
-- Create a secret by using create-secret.sh
+- Create a secret by using `bash create-secret.sh`
 - Deploy all services by using below command

 ```bash